Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: Simulation Results

 \subsection{Analysis of SE vs. Active Surface Power}

-Fig.~\ref{fig:sumrate_vs_power} shows the SE of three active surface architectures Active RIS, Active BD-RIS, and the proposed ASIM versus the surface transmit power $P_{\max}$.
-The analysis considers $L+I=6$ users, with 128 elements per surface and 4 metasurfaces for ASIM.
-Key observations are as follows:
+{ Fig.~\ref{fig:sumrate_vs_power} shows the SE of five configurations versus the active surface transmit power $P_{\max}$: Active RIS, Active BD-RIS \cite{yeganeh2025energy}, the proposed ASIM with the original beamformer, ASIM with ZF beamforming, and ASIM with MMSE beamforming.
+For a fair comparison, all configurations are optimized using the same MA-CSAC framework, with the beamforming structure being the only varying component.
+The analysis considers $L+I=6$ users, with 128 elements per surface and four metasurfaces for ASIM.

-\begin{itemize} \item Active SIM (proposed): ASIM achieves the highest SE at all power levels due to its four-layer sequential processing.
-By adjusting phase and amplitude across layers, it strengthens weak channels, suppresses inter-user interference, and exploits spatial degrees of freedom more effectively than single-layer architectures.
+The proposed ASIM with the original beamformer achieves the highest SE across all power levels.
+Thanks to its multi-layer sequential processing architecture, ASIM can jointly adjust the phase and amplitude across layers, which enhances weak channels, suppresses inter-user interference, and exploits spatial degrees of freedom more effectively than single-layer designs.